jcpowermac/hanlon-wiki/slice-config.md

 # Config Slice

-The *config* slice is used to view the current Razor server configuration.
+The `config` slice is used to view the current configuration of the Razor server.

     root@ubuntu-server:~# razor config
     ProjectRazor Config: